-Plagiarism in your speech will result in a zero for the assignment and an F in the course, and the instructor may pursue additional measures.
+Plagiarism in your speech will result in a zero for the assignment, and the instructor may pursue additional measures.
 Speeches are to be the original composition of each student.
 Outside sources are required for each assignment with proper citing in a bibliography as required.